 Rachael Ray is one example.
 She is one of the most well-known names in the entertainment and culinary industries.
 However, Ray has never claimed to have professional training as a chef, nor does she consider herself a professional.
 She doesn’t work at a restaurant; she is simply a celebrity cook and television personality.
 While she has collaborated with many different restaurants and companies, she does not qualify to be considered a chef according to industry standards.

 On the other hand, Gordon Ramsay is an incredibly famous television personality as well, but he is considered a celebrity chef.
 Ramsay studied hotel management at North Oxfordshire Technical College as a young man and later became a chef at a hotel before rising to fame on television.
 He has a global chain of restaurants that he manages, and he’s trained many chefs himself both on-screen and off.
 Ramsay has undergone extensive training and experience to get to the place he’s at in his career, which is why he is considered a chef.

 A Wide Variety of Certifications

-Most of these certifications include the word chef in their title, with the exception of the Certified Culinarian designation.
-A certified culinarian is an entry level designation that seems especially focused on cooking and not on the supervisory skills included in chef positions.
-Not all of the chef certifications, however, prepare someone to be completely in charge.
-A certified sous chef is usually in charge of a particular cooking station in a restaurant, but not the whole establishment.
+Most of these certifications include the word chef in their title, except for the Certified Culinarian designation.
+A certified culinarian is an entry-level designation that seems primarily focused on cooking and not on the supervisory skills included in chef positions.
+Not all of the chef certifications, however, prepare someone to be entirely in charge.
+For example, a certified sous chef is usually in charge of a particular cooking station in a restaurant, but not the whole establishment.

 As you can see, there’s a good deal of complexity involved in the training, roles, and titles available in the culinary world.
-While it is quite possible that you could become a cook merely through work experience, to be certified as a cook or chef will involve culinary school.
-The best way to learn the difference between a certified cook and a chef may be to talk with those who have culinary education and experience.
+While it is quite possible that you can become a cook merely through work experience, to be certified as a cook or chef will involve culinary school.
+Perhaps the best way to learn the differences between a certified cook and a chef may be by talking with those who have culinary education and experience.